Good2Go Travel Insurance

 Cover for Senior Travellers: Because many seniors have pre-existing health conditions, as a result of their advanced age, a lot of insurers do not offer them travel insurance.
 This is not the case with Good2Go.
-Now, even senior travellers can enjoy affordable and comprehensive travel insurance.
+Now, even older travellers can enjoy affordable and comprehensive seniors travel insurance.
 This ensures seniors have peace of mind when travelling overseas, as the insurance offers cover for non-refundable prepaid travel arrangements, emergency expenses, overseas medical expenses, accidental death, loss of income, travel delay and much more.

-Good2Go Travel Insurance Options
+Good2Go Travel Insurance options

 Good2Go Travel Insurance offers a wide range of policies and you are sure to find one that suits your needs and budget.

 If you are under 70 years of age, you can enjoy comprehensive travel insurance that provides single and family cover for emergency expenses, luggage and travel delays, non-refundable prepaid travel arrangements, accident death, overseas medical expense and loss of income among others.